HotCakeX/Harden-Windows-Security/Rationale.md

 ### If you want even more security and control, you have at least 2 more options:

-1. you can either use **[Smart App Control](https://learn.microsoft.com/en-us/windows/apps/develop/smart-app-control/overview)**, which deploys an automatic and AI based WDAC policy that uses [Intelligent Security Graph](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/use-appcontrol-with-intelligent-security-graph) to authorize safe and reputable applications and files and blocks unknown and malicious files.
+1. you can either use **[Smart App Control](https://learn.microsoft.com/en-us/windows/apps/develop/smart-app-control/overview)**, which deploys an automatic and AI based App Control policy that uses [Intelligent Security Graph](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/use-appcontrol-with-intelligent-security-graph) to authorize safe and reputable applications and files and blocks unknown and malicious files.

-2. Use [WDACConfig module](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig) to deploy an App Control for Business policy and have even more control over the operation of the Windows Application Control.
+2. Use [AppControl Manager](https://spynetgirl.github.io/AppControl%20Manager/AppControl%20Manager/) to deploy an App Control for Business policy and have even more control over the operation of the Windows Application Control.

 These methods will create multiple layers of security; also known as defense in depth.
 Additionally, you can create [**Kernel-level Zero-Trust strategy**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection) for your system.